Kihara-Njoroge/django-dropbox-app/README.md

     - Rename the `example.env` file to `.env`.

     - Open the `.env` file and update the following configurations:
-        - `DROPBOX_ACCESS_TOKEN`: Paste the access token obtained from the Dropbox app.
+        - `DROPBOX_OAUTH2_TOKEN`: Paste the access token obtained from the Dropbox app.
+        - `DROPBOX_APP_KEY`: Paste the app key obtained from the Dropbox app.

 ## Running the App